jsabol/jsabol-portfolio/src/projects/ux-practice.md

 ## Passing the ball

 Creating the UX Practice at Salient CRGT has been the defining achievement of my career so far.
-I was lucky to get on the train early and ride the wave of UX becoming a buzzword and to be part of that zeitgeist.
+I was lucky to get on the train early and be part of UX becoming a trend.

 It's a pattern I've since repeated, and will likely repeat again: taking something I am passionate about, gathering people around me, getting them excited about it, then passing my knowledge on.

-Being an agent of change is difficult.
-As the team became more and more self-sufficient, at a certain point I knew my job was done.
-I cut the cord carefully and the practice took a life of its own.
-I'm proud of the work I did, and I'm proud of what it became.